Volunteering for SECMOL

-A domestic (Indian) volunteer who can coach small groups for 10th class exams in April-May or September-October would be an asset.
+A domestic (Indian) volunteer who can coach small groups for 10th class exams in April-May or October-November would be an asset.
 The subjects most needed are maths, Urdu, Hindi, and science.
 At the beginning of Foundation Year the student’s English level will be too low for such classes, so you would have to know Hindi or Urdu to do this in April-May.

 Ladakhis who have just finished 10th class (age 16-18) attend the camps.
 The purpose is to expose youth to social and environmental ideas at this critical juncture of their lives, to build up their confidence, and to try to fill in some education that their schools miss, especially environmental and Ladakh-specific knowledge.
 Since SECMOL's first camps in 1992, the chance to learn English through conversation with volunteers has been a major draw for Ladakhi youth.